FREQUENTLY ASKED QUESTIONS

 What type of degree is the Master of Arts in Disaster Management?

-Upon successful completion of 30 credits, FIU’s Green School of International and Public Affairs will confer a Master of Arts in Disaster Management.
+Upon successful completion of 30 credits, FIU’s Robert Stempel College of Public Health and Social Work will confer a Master of Arts in Disaster Management.

 Is this an accredited program?